-Jacksonville Possession of a Firearm, Ammunition, or a Concealed Weapon by a Convicted Felon (PFCF) Lawyers
+Jacksonville Possession of a Firearm, Ammunition, or a Concealed Weapon by a Convicted Felon (PFCF) Lawyer

 helps people defend against Possession of a Firearm, Ammunition or Concealed Weapon by a Convicted Felon allegations

-SLG Law has criminal defense attorneys who represent people charged with Possession of a Firearm (or Ammunition or Concealed Weapon) by a Convicted Felony (PFCF).
+LGL has a criminal defense attorney who represents people charged with Possession of a Firearm (or Ammunition or Concealed Weapon) by a Convicted Felony (PFCF).
 Possession of a firearm by a convicted felon has serious consequences, particularly if you are charged with "actual possession."
 It doesn't matter what the prior felony was or how minor it was.
 The consequences are the same.
-Give the experienced Jacksonville criminal defense lawyers of SLG Law a call if you have been charged with PFCF.
+Give the experienced Jacksonville criminal defense lawyer of LGL a call if you have been charged with PFCF.

 Possession of a firearm, ammunition or a weapon by a convicted felon is defined in Florida Statute 790.23.

 To prove the crime of Possession of a Firearm, Ammunition, or Concealed Weapon by a Convicted Felon, the State must prove:

 1. You have been convicted of a felony.

 a. owned, or had in your care, custody, possession or control, a firearm, electric weapon or device or ammunition,

 To “possess” means to have personal charge of or exercise the right of ownership, management, or control over an object.